Welcome back to the Matroyshka. If you are just joining us, the story begins with part one here.

 Koju hand went to the device at his neck.
 “And what if I were to -”“We’re finished, Cadet,” Lord-General Tenebrant snapped.
 “Fell will revert to Stage One shortly, and then Psyker Vhuna will be returned to her unit.
 Follow me.”

 Hope you enjoyed.
-Part 11 will follow soon.
+Part 11 can be found here

 And remember, Frontline Gaming sells gaming products at a discount, every day in their webcart!